Back to Blog

 Five years ago, 10-15 reviews made you competitive in local search.
 In 2026, most markets require 30-50 reviews minimum for decent visibility.
 In competitive industries like restaurants, dental, and legal, you need 100+ reviews to consistently appear in the top 3.

-The Keyword Effect Most Businesses Miss
+What Is the Keyword Effect Most Businesses Miss?

 When a customer writes "Best Italian restaurant in downtown Austin" in a review, Google reads those keywords and uses them to match your business with relevant searches.
 This is free SEO — written by your customers, trusted by Google, and impossible to fake at scale.